 Like the voices of' nightingales

 Singing most sweetly

-(Update as of July 1, 2015: I've added twelve new items to this list, including a newspaper article that is five years older than the previous one.)
+(Update as of August, 2017: I've added 5 new items to this list, including a newspaper article that is one year older than in the previous post.)